Zenova-Prime/ONlineJS/README.md

-# 🛠️ ONlineJS - Zanova Bot Status Checker
+# 🛠️ ONlineJS - Zenova Bot Status Checker

 ONlineJS is a simple JavaScript-based project to monitor the health and uptime of Telegram bots.
 It performs regular status checks and updates a Telegram channel with the results in real-time.